-Refunds are calculated on the date the completed form is submitted to the Business Office.
-A student who leaves the college without officially withdrawing is responsible for his/her financial and academic commitments to the college.
-Without officially withdrawing from the college, all grades for that term are posted to the student's transcript.
+Refunds are based on the date the completed form is submitted to the Business Office.
+A student who leaves the college without officially withdrawing is responsible for his/her financial commitments to the college.

 CANCELLATION OF A CLASS

 The school reserves the right to cancel any class for which the enrollment or space is not sufficient.